 By Mark L. Hunnibell

 The bulk of Captain C.K.
-Shepherd’s 1919 transcontinental journey on his Henderson motorcycle is described in his 1922 book, Across America by Motor-Cycle, a book that has been in the public domain in the U.S. for years but I recently fully restored, remastered, and reset it.
+Shepherd’s 1919 transcontinental journey on his Henderson motorcycle is described in his 1922 book, Across America by Motor-Cycle (a book that had been in the public domain in the U.S. for years but is still protected by copyright in the United Kingdom) but I recently fully restored, remastered, and reset it.
 It is newly available in print, eBook (Kindle), and even a stunning new audiobook.

 C.K.’s was born at home in Birmingham, England, in 1895 as Charles Kenilworth Shepherd.
 I have seen some writings online stating that his first name was Cyril, but this was the apparent result of misidentification of the wrong military records.
 At age 19, near the beginning of the war that is now known as WWI, C.K. enlisted in the British Royal Flying Corps (RFC) and was immediately trained as an aircraft engine mechanic and sent to the Engine Repair Shops (ERS) in near Pont de l’Arche near Rouen in France.
 While there, C.K. received swift promotion and then commission as an officer in charge of some 300 men at the ERS.